Aishwaryagh-codes/python-projects/README.md

 # python-projects
-A collection of Python projects for learning and practice
+A collection of Python projects for learning and practice.
+Author - Aishwarya GH